KevinRyouInoue/Portfolio/README.md

 ## Project Overview

-Professional portfolio website showcasing my skills, projects, and experience as a Software Engineer and Chemistry graduate from the University of Toronto.
-Features dark mode, smooth animations, and full responsive design built with Node.js, Express, and vanilla JavaScript.
+Professional portfolio website showcasing my skills, projects, and experience as a Software Engineer who graduated from University of Toronto.
+It features dark mode, smooth animations, and full responsive design built with Node.js, Express, and vanilla JavaScript.

 ## File Structure